 |

-Oak Ridge National Laboratory is establishing a new institute dedicated to applying its technical expertise to mitigate the escalating strain that artificial intelligence datacenters place on the United States electrical grid by integrating power, cooling, and workload management.
+Oak Ridge National Laboratory is establishing a new institute to leverage its technical expertise in an effort to mitigate the strain artificial intelligence datacenters are placing on the United States electrical grid by integrating power, cooling, and workload management.

 |